 - Digital Interviews

-Last but not the least comes the technological disruption in interviews that are being conducted these days.
-Yes today, it is very much possible to interview a person and evaluate his/her behaviours and answers without much of human intervention and from any location.
-Avatars or chatbots can take charge as interviewers, whereas algorithms can help interpret the interviewee’s answers and behaviours based on pre-set scenarios.
+Last but not least comes the technological disruption in interviews that are being conducted these days.
+Yes today, it is very much possible to interview a person and evaluate his/her behaviors and answers without much human intervention and from any location.
+Avatars or chatbots can take charge as interviewers, whereas algorithms can help interpret the interviewee’s answers and behaviors based on pre-set scenarios.

 The problem is that most of the interviewers or recruiters cannot keep their intuition aside.
 It is very much like a self-driving car, as people still rest their hands on the steering wheel, simply because they have more trust in them than the technology in use.